AaveChain/FestivalTicketNFT/README.md

 **Compile the Contract:**

-Open your terminal and navigate to the project directory containing your Truffle project.
+Open our terminal and navigate to the project directory containing our Truffle project.

 Run the following command to compile the contract: